top of page

 What is Maintenance Treatment?
 Maintenance treatment aims to support long-term recovery by providing ongoing management of opioid use disorder.
 This includes regular monitoring, dosage adjustments, and the integration of therapeutic support.

-Therapy and Support Requirements
+Therapy and Support

 Participation in therapy, counseling, and support groups is a crucial component of your recovery.
 Regular engagement in these services helps reinforce coping strategies, address underlying issues, and build a supportive community.
+Drug screens will be provided to ensure compliance with the treatment plan.

 Naloxone Availability